mattwojo/webvr/webvr-docs/index.md

 ---

 # WebVR Developer's Guide
-WebVR is an open standard that makes it possible to experience VR in your browser.
+WebVR is an open standard JavaScript API that makes it possible to experience immersive 3D Virtual Reality (VR) applications using a web browser like Microsoft Edge and a supported VR headset.

 <ul class="panelContent cardsFTitle">
     <li>